Avnet/Ultra96-PYNQ/README.md

 git checkout -b image_v2.6.0 origin/image_v2.6.0
 ```

-BSPs for Ultra96 v1 and v2 are already included in this repo.
+Pre-built Ultra96 v1 and v2 BSPs for the current release are included under the GitHub Release File Assets tab, here: [pre-built U96 bsps](https://github.com/Avnet/Ultra96-PYNQ/releases)

-Users can use these BSPs to build PYNQ images by themselves.
-If you would like to build your own BSPs, [see notes at bottom](#build-pynq-compatible-bsps-from-scratch).
+Alternatively, if you would like to start with your own or a new bsp [see notes at bottom](#build-pynq-compatible-bsps-from-scratch).

+***IMPORTANT: obtain and place the v1 (sensors96b_v1.bsp) or v2 (sensors96b_v2.bsp) bsps in the `$LOCAL_ULTRA96/Ultra96` folder.***

-Now you must create and setup appropriate files for Ultra96 v1 or v2.
+Next you must setup soft links and move files depending upon whether you are using Ultra96 v1 or v2.
-Change the softlinks to point to the desired board version spec file.

 For Ultra96 v1: